dappcamp/grocery-shop/README.md

 ## Goal

-The goal of this exercise is to develop a `Grocery Shop` smart contract.
+The goal of this exercise is to develop a `Grocery Shop` smart contract, deploy it on **Goerli testnet** and also verify the contract on **Goerli Etherscan**.
 This `Grocery Shop` has 3 kinds of groceries

 -   Bread (GroceryType: 1)
 -   Egg (GroceryType: 2)